codyroux/name-the-biggest-number/README.md

 - Submittions are made by making a PR that adds to the file `Contender.v`, according to the format outlined by that file (your number should be a definition named `contender_N`, and the proof of soundness `contender_(N-1)_lt_contender_N`.

+- Hope this doesn't really need to be said, but don't use `contender_N` as a definition when defining `contender_N+1`, it's just lazy.
+Try to defeat the previous contender by a large margin, if you can.

 - No shennanigans!
 Though I might have an honorable mention category if you can really fool me.

 - Currently the definition and proof should build with Coq version 8.9.1, but I'll update this on request.